g7n-org/v32ref/README.md

 | Form                     | Processing Action                |
 | ------------------------ | -------------------------------- |
 | ```POW DSTREG, SRCREG``` | ```REG = pow(DSTREG, SRCREG);``` |

+## Vircon32 ROM Specification

+The binary formats of the Vircon32 ROM/Cartridge are as follows:

+### packed V32 ROM

+!(V32 ROM header)[V32_ROM_header.png]

+Once assembled into object form, and packed together with any graphics or audio assets, we have this final ROM.
+The general layout is as follows:

+!(V32 ROM layout)[V32_ROM_layout.png]

+### assembled VBIN

+Once code  is assembled,  we have  the Vircon32  equivalent of  an object file, known as a **VBIN** file.
+Its header is as follows:

+!(V32 VBIN header)[V32_VBIN_header.png]

+Note the word offsets (and how a word is 4 bytes).
+This will be useful to calculate any offsets when debugging.

+### texture VTEX

+Any image assets, once processed, are stored in the Vircon32 VTEX format, which has a header as follows:

+!(V32 VTEX header)[V32_VTEX_header.png]